 Dr Anthony Dixon has received complaints about the procedures as well as inappropriate comments to patients

-A group of almost 50 women has turned to Thompsons Solicitors for legal guidance after claiming surgical procedures by a consultant colorectal surgeon left them in excruciating pain and suffering with medical complications.
+A group of more than 80 people has turned to Thompsons Solicitors for legal guidance after claiming surgical procedures by a consultant colorectal surgeon left them in excruciating pain and suffering with medical complications.

 Multiple women have spoken out about procedures performed by Dr Anthony Dixon, who worked at the NHS Southmead hospital in Bristol and the private Spire Bristol hospital.
 They allege he rushed into recommending invasive mesh implant surgery, a procedure that aims to repair pelvic damage - commonly caused by childbirth - without warning them about the potential pain and complications it can cause, and without suggesting alternative treatment.